Boakye-20/vouchly/docs/business-and-logic-overview.md

 # Vouchly: Business and Logic Overview

+> **Update July 2025:**
+> - Added a comprehensive settings system (dark mode, font size, language, privacy, notification, account recovery)
+> - Session history visibility: users can set their session history to public, study partners only, or private, enforced in the partner profile modal
+> - Data export: users can export their data as JSON from the settings page
+> - Accessibility improvements: font size scaling, dark mode, and language selection
+> - UI/UX: all legal and info pages now use consistent card-based layouts, and the global header adapts to authentication state

 ## What is Vouchly?
 Vouchly is a SaaS platform for UK university students to find reliable study partners, schedule sessions, and build academic accountability through a gamified, AI-powered trust system (Vouch Score).
 The platform features partner browsing, session management, in-app messaging, real-time notifications, and robust admin/analytics tools.